 There are more “homeless” people being shot down on the news and the validity of the original video is being questioned.
 The “virus” plaguing L.A. seems to be picking up and Alicia can only think of finding her boyfriend, who hasn’t responded to text messages from the day before.
 She decides to pay him a visit at his home and finds the front door wide open.
-Was i ever that dumb and in love?
+Was I ever that dumb and in love?

 The house looks a little wrecked and she finds Matt somewhere doing the whole walker moaning.
 Later we find out he hasn’t turned yet, he just has a high fever and is experiencing the symptoms of the “virus”

-Meanwhile, Travis, Maddie, and Nick, are in a race to get everyone together and out of town.
-They know that this little flu epidemic is more then just a fever, after witnessing Calvin turn.
+Meanwhile, Travis, Maddie, and Nick are in a race to get everyone together and out of town.
+They know that this little flu epidemic is more than just a fever, after witnessing Calvin turn.
 For reasons that could only be associated with increasing the frustration of viewers, Maddie can’t get her daughter to listen or even understand the gravity of what is happening.
 Alicia tells her mom Matt is sick and that she will be tending to his needs, instead of escaping with her parents.

-Her mom must have told her a billion times to get away from Matt, before they head over to pick her up.
+Her mom must have told her a billion times to get away from Matt before they head over to pick her up.
 This is when the sirens in my head would have been going off.
-I would have thought that Matt had some type of disease similar to ebola, and I would have been taking care of him behind rubber clothes, face mask, and a good supply of disinfectants.
+I would have thought that Matt had some type of disease similar to Ebola, and I would have been taking care of him behind rubber clothes, face mask, and a good supply of disinfectants.
 There’s some virus going around in the news and her mom is showing great concern, why not take some precautions?

 Matt’s parents are not home and are returning from Las Vegas that afternoon.
 Unfortunately, Travis discovers that Matt has been bitten on the shoulder.
 His parents will have quite the surprise when they return.
-After alot of convincing, Maddie manages to get her daughter to leave with them, although she hates them for not letting her stay with Matt.
-She’ll get over it when she realizes that Matt have been the last guy she ever dated.
+After a lot of convincing, Maddie manages to get her daughter to leave with them, although she hates them for not letting her stay with Matt.
+She’ll get over it when she realizes that Matt could have been the last guy she ever dated.